EbodShojaei/leetcode/README.md

 # leetcode | Ebod's solutions

-This repository contains my solutions to leetcode questions I completed successfully.
+This repository contains my solutions to some fun leetcode questions 🧩

 ## License